By Attiyya Atkins

 Moss did not respond to a request for comment via email and phone.

 Floyd says she was welcoming people to the event when Moss approached her.
+Floyd said she worked in the healthcare industry for over 20 years, and she knew most of the vendors.
 The health fair had over 20 vendors and more than 40 people in attendance.
 An event organizer, who requested to remain unnamed, said that Moss entered the facility and began “acting crazy…[Moss] asked who was in charge and was shaking like a madman and waiving his fists… a customer wondered if he was there for psychiatric help.”

 Moss proceeded to get in Floyd’s face, yelling at her to leave.
 Due to his conduct, the event organizer said she had no choice but to ask Moss to leave.
 Moss left without incident.